collapsed, click to expand | When can I enroll in the Plan? |

 Sign up online by accessing the “Contribution Amount” section on NetBenefits®, or by calling the Fidelity Retirement Benefits Line at 1-800-343-0860.

-Find more information online within the "Learn" section of NetBenefits®.
+Find more information online within the "Plan & Learn" drop down and "Learn" section of NetBenefits®.

 As long as you have reached or will reach age 50 by year end and are making the maximum plan or IRS contribution, you may make an additional catch-up contribution each pay period.
 Going forward, catch-up contribution limits will be subject to cost of living adjustments (COLAs) in $500 increments.
 The current catch-up contribution IRS limit is detailed below in the answer to “What is the IRS contribution limit?”